How does irrigation system work

 Landscaping

-The answer to 'how does irrigation system work' is an irrigation system is a network of pipes, sprinklers, and valves that delivers water to your lawn and garden.
-The system is connected to your home's water supply and is controlled by a timer or controller that automatically turns the water on and off at scheduled times.
-This allows you to water your plants and grass without having to manually turn the hose on and off.
+The answer to 'how does irrigation system work' is an irrigation system is a network of pipes, sprinklers, and valves that automatically delivers water to your lawn and landscaping.
+The system is controlled by a timer or controller that turns the water on and off at set intervals, ensuring your plants and grass receive the right amount of water at the right times.

 Step-by-Step Guide